Eri Sendai

-Eri Sendai (仙台 エリ, Sendai Eri) is a Japanese actress and voice-actress from Japan.
-Her major roles in anime include Mimino Kurumi/Milky Rose in Yes!
+Eri Sendai (仙台 エリ, Sendai Eri) is a Japanese actress and voice-actress from Tokyo.
+Her major roles in anime include Milk/Mimino Kurumi/Milky Rose in Yes!
 Precure 5, Saotome Rei in Yu-Gi-Oh!
 GX, Sa Kōrin in The Story of Saiunkoku, Morita Yukari in Rocket Girls, Shimbara Yuuhi in Neo Ranga, and Arika in Medabots.

 Career

 She joined the Himawari Theatre Group in 1989.
 Later, she appeared in dramas and variety shows.
-Her debut as a voice actress came in 1997 in OVAs series Jungle de Ikou!.
+Her debut as a voice actress came in 1997 in the OVA Jungle de Ikou!

 For approximately 4 years from 2001, she worked with a theater company called Shanghai Jet and performed on stage.
 In 2002, Eri graduated from Tokai University Junior College (Takanawa campus).
 From 2004 until the end of May 2009, she was a member of the Tokyo Actor's Consumer's Cooperative Society.
 After freelancing, as of July of the same year, she joined Production Baobab.
 She became a freelance again on January 1, 2011, but later announced that she had joined Arkley (now Amuleto) on February 14, 2011.
 She returned to freelance on June 24, 2019.

 She announced her marriage on her radio program, Eri Sendai's Natural Pancake, broadcast on October 29, 2014.
 On November 6, 2015, she reported on her blog that she had given birth to her first child, a boy.